sunfounder/thales_kit/docs/source/faq.rst

 * Check that your Pico is plugged into your computer via a USB cable.
-* Check that you have installed MicroPython for Pico (:ref:`Installing MicroPython`).
+* Check that you have installed MicroPython for Pico (:ref:`install_micropython_on_pico`).
 * The Raspberry Pi Pico interpreter is only available in version 3.3.3 or higher version of Thonny.
-If you are running an older version, please update (:ref:`Thonny Python IDE`).
+If you are running an older version, please update (:ref:`thonny_ide`).
 * Plug in/out the micro USB cable sveral times.

 Q2: Cannot open Pico code or save code to Pico via Thonny IDE?